 Louise Englefield, Director of Football v Homophobia, said: “Support for Football v Homophobia from Fare will help us share a much needed message of inclusion in football at a time when we are seeing a growing LGBTphobia across Europe.

 “Acceptance of lesbian and gay people is declining in some Eastern European countries and hate crime rising in the West.
 In February we want European football to come together and take a stand against LGBT+ discrimination.”

 Piara Powar, Fare Executive Director, said: “Many LGBT+ people still face violence, discrimination and exclusion from mainstream society.
 This is as true in football as anywhere else.

 “FvH is an important initiative that allows us to increase the visibility of the LGBT+ community, educate and create change across Europe.”

-The application process is open from 25th November until 5th January 2020.
-Applicants will be informed by January 7th.
+The application process was open from 25th November until 5th January 2020.
+Applicants will be informed in the week of January 7th.

 All activities should be implemented during the month of February 2020.

 For more information about the campaign click here.